akwasiaduboahene92-debug/AI-Offensive-Language-Letection/README.md

 # AI-Offensive-Language-Detection
-NLP + Machine Learning Model for Detecting and Analysing Offensive Content on Social Media
+NLP + Machine Learning Model for Detecting and Analysing Offensive Content on X